lahwran/tx_tlsrelay/readme.md

 Twisted Usage
 -------------

-Instead of `TCP4ServerEndpoint`, use `tx_tlsrelay.client.TCPRelayServerEndpoint`
+Instead of `TLS4ServerEndpoint`, use `tx_tlsrelay.client.TLS4RelayServerEndpoint`
 and pass it the address of the relay you wish to use.
-TCPRelayServerEndpoint.listen() returns a deferred that fires with an object that implements IListeningPort;
+TLS4RelayServerEndpoint.listen() returns a deferred that fires with an object that implements IListeningPort;
 that object's .getHost() method returns an address object with .host and .port, which are your server's public address.